Hderek22/Scratchpad/README.md

-# Scratchpad - (Feel free to edit!)
-I built this when learning Github and don't mind if you use it for practice.
+# Scratchpad - I built this when learning Github and don't mind if you use it for practice.

 ## Edit and open merge request.
 Get live action Github practice here!